 - Too expensive

-The Ever Sewn is targeted for more modern users and applications.
+The Ever Sewn is targeted at more modern users and applications.

 With more than 400+ utility features, alphabet pattern stitching, and 40 built-in designs, this exceptionally large model is arguably one of the best models currently available on the market.